 Add custom CSS

-The Style Editor controls your site's CSS without custom code.
-However, if you're familiar with CSS and you can't find a change you need in the Style Editor, you can add CSS in the CSS Editor.
+All Squarespace sites automatically control your site's CSS without custom code.
+However, if you're familiar with CSS and can't find a change you need in site styles, you can add CSS in the CSS editor.

 Custom CSS may interfere with your site's functionality, and all custom code falls outside of the scope of Squarespace support.